Introduction

 # Disable streaming

-agsh --no-stream -p "read README.md and summarize it"
+agsh --no-stream "read README.md and summarize it"

 Session Behavior